JSNA Demography

 Indices of deprivation

-Hampshire is the 16th least deprived Upper Tier Authority in England (ranked out of 151 authorities).
-At a district level, Hart is the least deprived area in England.
-Our most deprived areas are in Rushmoor, Havant, Gosport and Eastleigh, with pockets also in the New Forest.
-Havant is the most deprived district in Hampshire ranked 119th out of 317 in the local authority IMD rankings and placing the district in the top 50% most deprived authorities.
+Hampshire is the 17th least deprived Upper Tier Authority in England (ranked out of 153 authorities).
+At a district (lower tier) level, Hart is the least deprived area in England.
+Our most deprived areas in the 20% most deprived LSOAs nationally are in Havant, Gosport, Rushmoor and the New Forest, with pockets also being seen within Basingstoke and Deane.
+Gosport is the most deprived district in Hampshire ranked 101st out of 317 districts, placing the district in the top 40% most deprived authorities.

-Comparing deprivation between the 2015 and 2019 IMD suggest an increase in place-based deprivation in Havant, notably in Leigh Park.
+Comparing deprivation between the 2019 and 2025 IMD suggest an increase in place-based deprivation in Gosport, notably in Gosport Town.

 Two supplementary indices are produced alongside the income deprivation domain which explore income deprivation specifically affecting children (0 to 15 years) (IDACI), and older people (aged 60 years and over) (IDAOPI).